 These students are more likely to struggle throughout the rest of their school experiences.
 They are more likely to drop out, live in poverty, or become negatively involved in the judicial system.
 WakeEd Partnership is committed to helping children reach this critical milestone.

-Partners Read places mentors into WCPSS elementary schools to read with struggling first and second grade students.
-Volunteers from businesses or community organizations have the unique opportunity to develop one-on-one relationships with Wake County students, as they help them increase confidence and enjoyment in reading.
+Volunteers from businesses or community organizations have the unique opportunity to develop one-on-one relationships with Wake County students through Partners Read, as they help them increase confidence and enjoyment in reading.
 Additionally, students add the books that they have read with their mentors to their personal libraries.

 During each session, mentors read a book with their student.
 The child keeps the book for the week, with the goal that they will be able to read the book independently when their mentor returns the following week.